 Employees just want to do their jobs.
 So, when obstacles are put in the way of them fulfilling their tasks, such as lack of information or delays waiting for access to information, it can become incredibly frustrating for them.

 In fact, a recent study revealed that 51% of participants felt frustrated at the inability to access a former colleague’s institutional knowledge, while 25% said they were overwhelmed.
 The impact of which can include low staff morale, subsequently affecting productivity.

-Some customer-facing knowledge management tools automate routine questions, removing the mundane from agents’ roles, as a result they can deal with more complex customer issues, promoting staff morale.
+Customer-facing knowledge management tools, otherwise known as web self-service automate routine questions, removing the mundane from agents’ roles.
+As a result they can deal with more complex customer issues, promoting staff morale.

 The internal benefits your company experiences from adopting knowledge management can positively impact your customers too, enhancing the service and experience you provide them.

 When knowledge is optimised effectively companywide, stored and shared in a knowledge management tool such as a knowledge base, customers can benefit from quick access to information such as return policies, how-to guides or troubleshooting videos.